Bachelor of Arts in Social and Criminal Justice, 2010

 At Ashford, Dan believes he not only became more knowledgeable in terms of the curriculum, but has also learned a lot about other interesting topics as well.
 “I’ve found that Ashford really has given me a better understanding of social issues.
 I think the format and having people from all over the world gives input to your education that can only be positive; it is a much more eclectic group than a standard classroom.
 I’ve also been surprised by some of my instructors, as I’ve been able to observe how their full-time jobs outside of teaching translate into the classroom.
 Many of these instructors can give direct insight that helps me understand certain topics at a much higher level.”

 Throughout his journey with Ashford University, Dan felt empowered by his family.
 “Inspiring my children and family is important to me.
 I want people to look at what I’ve been able to accomplish and feel as though they can achieve similar success and gratification no matter what profession they choose.”
-Dan’s wife has clearly been inspired, as she is now enrolled at Ashford herself and is pursuing an Associate’s degree.
+Dan’s wife has clearly been inspired, as she enrolled at Ashford herself and is pursuing an Associate’s degree.

 When reflecting upon his overall experience at Ashford, Dan said, “Ashford has helped me succeed at something I’ve wanted to do for so long.
 I cannot say enough about Ashford and the staff there.
 All have been very helpful.
 If you are someone who has a hectic schedule, family life, or job, I think Ashford should strongly be considered.
 Learning here is flexible, relevant, and unlimited.”